-The Alaska Zoological Park has been operating since 1969 caring for orphaned and injured wildlife.
+The Alaska Zoological Park in the web camera, has been operating since 1969 caring for orphaned and injured wildlife.
 In addition, Alaska conducts educational courses on wildlife conservation.

-Despite the fact that over the past decades, the zoo has increased the number of animals and improved infrastructure, here they remain true to their main mission – to provide homes for the animals that need them.
-The organization works closely with wildlife and other zoos to ensure that animals are housed in good permanent homes in natural woodland habitats.
+Despite the fact that over the past decades, the zoo in the live camera, has increased the number of animals and improved infrastructure, here they remain true to their main mission – to provide homes for the animals that need them.
+The organization, where the live broadcast comes from, works closely with wildlife and other zoos to ensure that animals are housed in good permanent homes in natural woodland habitats.

 In fact, the Alaska Zoo, which houses this live webcam, is the only organization authorized by the US Fish and Wildlife Service to provide first aid to polar bears affected by emergencies on the North Slope of Alaska.
-The organization has a cub room, new adoption center, adult bear holding areas and additional dens to house predators as part of its emergency response.
+The organization, where the webcam is conducted from, has a cub room, new adoption center, adult bear holding areas and additional dens to house predators as part of its emergency response.